 Staff were aware of the procedures for whistleblowing if they had concerns about another member of staff's performance.
-Staff told us they were confident about raising such issues internally with the principle dentist.
+Staff told us they were confident about raising such issues internally with the practice manager and the principle dentists.

 The practice followed other national guidelines on patient safety.
-For example, the practice used rubber dam for root canal treatments in line with guidance from the British Endodontic Society.
+For example, the practice used a rubber dam for root canal treatments in line with guidance from the British Endodontic Society.
 (A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth).